Recorded December 2, 2020.

-Continuing Education Hours: ILSI North America is an approved Continuing Professional Education (CPE) provider with the Commission on Dietetic Registration (CDR).
-CDR Credentialed Practitioners will receive 1.0 Continuing Professional Education unit (CPEU) for completion of this live webinar.
+Continuing Education Hours: ILSI North America is a Continuing Professional Education (CPE) provider with the Commission on Dietetic Registration (CDR).
+CDR Credentialed Practitioners will receive 1.0 Continuing Professional Education Unit (CPEU) for completion of this recorded webinar.

-Robin M. Tucker, PhD, RD, FAND, Assistant Professor, Department of Food Science and Human Nutrition, Michigan State University
+- Robin M. Tucker, PhD, RD, Assistant Professor of Food Science and Human Nutrition, Michigan State University